- Prep time

 Heat canola oil in a pan, then pan fry crab cakes until golden brown on each side.
 Once done, place crab cakes on a paper towel and set aside.

-Begin melting butter for the Hollandaise Sauce in a pan over low heat.
 If poaching eggs, bring a medium pot of water to a boil.
 Either poach eggs or cook gently in a pan to keep the whites white.
 Halve and toast the English muffins.